komodovaran/biobuncher/README.md

  because this messes up the internal group ordering that was first established when creating the combined dataframe.

 ### Troubleshooting
+#### Packages are missing
+If any scripts raise complaints about packages I may have missed, they can be installed with `pip install packagename`

+#### The interface is slow!
+Streamlit was never designed for super heavy computations.
+The underlying calculations are as fast as possible but due to the way Streamlit is set up, it appears to be slow.
+Rest assured, after you put in the parameters, Streamlit will get there eventually.
+Just don't touch anything until it's done, because the script will re-run whenever any parameters are changed.

 #### What to do if Streamlit doesn't finish running:

 1. Hit `Ctrl+Z` in the terminal